android/ndk-samples/hello-gl2/README.md

 Hello GL2
 =========
-Hello GL2 is an Android C++ sample that draw a triangle using GLES 2.0 API.
+Hello GL2 is an Android C++ sample that draws a triangle using GLES 2.0 API.

 It uses JNI to do the rendering in C++ over a [GLSurfaceView](http://developer.android.com/reference/android/opengl/GLSurfaceView.html)